 Heather Woodward, Creative Writing Program Director, is from a family of Cal Bears, a Bay Area native, and the daughter of public school educators.
 She graduated summa cum laude and Phi Beta Kappa with a degree in Film Studies from U.C.
 Berkeley, where she studied writing with Ishmael Reed, Floyd Salas, Charles Muscatine, and Gary Soto.
 She received her MFA in Creative Writing from San Francisco State University.
 Ms. Woodward has been teaching at SOTA since 1997; she has never taught anywhere else—nor has any desire to do so.
 In 2001 she was awarded a Golden Apple Fellowship from the San Francisco Ed Fund to return to the film department at UC Berkeley full-time for one semester, where she developed a six-week film course to be taught as part of the 10th or 11th grade English curriculum.
 She started the SOTA Creative Writing Program in 2002, and in 2007 received National Board Certification.
 An ardent supporter of Ronald Chase’s Art & Film program, she has served as co-moderator with Ronald at the Friday evening Cinéclub screenings.
 She has been involved with 826 Valencia for many years, and in May 2009 received their Teacher of the Month award.
 She has an adult daughter, Hadley.
 Ms. Woodward loves reading, writing, film, backpacking, traveling, and her students—not necessarily in that order.

 Isaiah taught playwriting in the Creative Writing department for seven years.
 He currently produces the department’s three annual shows and oversees the students blog.
 His plays include Absolute Pure Happiness and The Pheasant.
-His films include Silent Anna and Intermissions directed by Max Sokoloff, and Two Photographs directed by Dominic Santos.
-Isaiah is the assistant director of the San Francisco Art & Film Program, an arts education non-profit making the arts accessible to Bay Area students.
+His films include Silent Anna directed by Max Sokoloff.
+Isaiah is also director of the San Francisco Art & Film Program, an arts education non-profit making the arts accessible to Bay Area students.

 Current and Former Artists-In-Residence in Creative Writing